KnowageLabs/Knowage-Documentation/chapter_3/create_multidimension/olap.rst

     Drill thorugh window.

-Here the user can choose the level of detail with which data will be displayed thorough the hierachy menu.
+Here you can choose the level of detail with which data will be displayed through the hierachy menu.
 The steps to follow are:

-1. click on a hierarchy in hierarchy menu,
+1. clicking on a hierarchy in hierarchy menu,

-2. check the checkbox of the level,
+2. checking the checkbox of the level,

 .. _checkboxlevel:
 .. figure:: media/image172b.png

     Checkbox of the level.

-3. click on the “Apply” button.
+3. clicking on the “Apply” button.

-The user can also select the maximum rows to load by choosing one of the options in the drop down list.
+You can also select the maximum rows to load by choosing one of the options in the drop down list.
 Finally, loaded data can be exported in csv format by clicking on the “Export” button.

 Refreshing model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To refresh a loaded model the user needs to click on the “Refresh” button available in the side bar panel.
-This action will clear the cash, load pivot table and the rest of data again.
+To refresh a loaded model just click on the *Refresh* button available in the side bar panel.
+This action will clear the cash, load the pivot table and the rest of the data again.

 Showing MDX
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To show current mdx query user should click on show mdx button in the side bar.
+To show the current MDX query you should The specific *Show mdx query* button of the side bar.
 Figure below shows an example.

 .. figure:: media/image173.png